-You are probably wondering: “Am I trans enough for GenderGP’s assessment and gender dysphoria tests?”.
+You are probably wondering: “Am I trans enough for GenderGP’s assessment, quiz, or even gender dysphoria (RLE) tests?”.
 You may even be wondering: “How do I start transitioning?”.
 If you’ve ever been told ‘You’re not trans enough’ by a healthcare or wellbeing professional, you’re not alone.

 ‘Gatekeeping’ in healthcare is unsurprisingly common.
 Understandably, a surprising number of our patients from many countries worldwide are all too familiar with that familiar phrase.
 ‘You are not trans enough’, whether from their family physician, general practitioner, wellbeing or mental health specialist.

 Nevertheless, here at GenderGP, you will never hear us utter those words.
 Specifically, we want to make gender dysphoria tests a part of history.
 However, we have an assessment process to create an individualised healthcare plan designed uniquely for you.
 It all comes down to one indisputable fact.

 “Every patient is an expert in their chosen field, namely themselves and their own life.”

 As a healthcare provider, we are passionate about helping you find the best way forward in your gender transition. — to whatever degree is suitable for you – in a safe and accessible way.

 You might have a crystal clear idea of your transition goals.
 Next up, you might know what you need and want when it comes to gender-affirming healthcare. or you might need some guidance to understand what is possible and suitable for you.
 Wherever you’re at in your life – or your healthcare journey – we would love to help you feel confident and in control of your body and your life.

 What you will never need to do here at GenderGP is to pass any “test”.
 We’ll never act as the gatekeepers of your gender identity.
 GenderGP won’t ask you for questions, or even do an “am I trans quiz”